MicrosoftDocs/cpp-docs/docs/c-runtime-library/reference/getpid.md

 ## Return Value

 Returns the process ID obtained from the system.
-There is no error return.
+There's no error return.

 ## Remarks